Career Counselling Services specialise in career coaching for doctors:

 Discovery Meeting (no charge)

-We encourage everyone to have this discussion, either face to face (preferable) or by Skype/telephone.
+We encourage everyone to have this FREE Consultation, either face to face (preferable) or by Skype/telephone.
 The aim is to hear a little about your situation and give you a sense of what your career coaching might involve, so you can make up your mind if the career coaching is for you.

 We will send you some thought provoking preparation exercises.